datalad-handbook/book/docs/basics/101-133-containersrun.rst

 "On my machine, everything works fine!"

-On its own, DataLad datasets can contain almost everything that is relevant to ensure reproducibility: Data, code, human-readable analysis descriptions (e.g., ``README.md`` files), provenance on the origin of all files obtained from elsewhere, and machine-readable records that link generated
+On its own, DataLad datasets can contain almost anything that is relevant to ensure reproducibility: Data, code, human-readable analysis descriptions (e.g., ``README.md`` files), provenance on the origin of all files obtained from elsewhere, and machine-readable records that link generated